 Equation (3) also includes time fixed effects, τ_t , to flexibly account for trends in housing values over time.
 We report specifications that include either state-by-year fixed effects to account for state-level trends in housing prices or plant-by-year fixed effects to account for highly localized trends.
-The richer specification adds approximately 10,000 fixed effects, one for each plant-year.
+The former specification requires the estimation of 25 fixed effects, while the latter adds approximately 10,000 fixed effects, one for each plant-year.

-The parameter of interest in equation (3) is β_3 , the coefficient on the interaction term: $1[Plant\ Operating]{jt} \times 1[Near]{jd}$.
+The parameter of interest in Equation (3) is β_3 , the coefficient on the interaction term: $1[Plant Operating]{jt} 1[Near]{jd}$.
 It captures the differential impact of an open plant on locations "near" the plant, relative to those one to two miles away.
-Given that our models include plant-by-distance fixed effects, η{jd} , β_3 is identified by changes in the operating status of a plant (i.e., plant openings and closings).
+Given that our models include plant-bydistance fixed effects, η{jd} , β_3 is identified by changes in the operating status of a plant (i.e. plant openings and closings).
+The model with plant-by-year and plant-by-distance fixed effects provides an average of the estimates that would be derived from the roughly 1,600 case studies of plant openings and closing that underlie this analysis.
+Specifically, β_3 is identified by within-year differences in the change in house prices among houses "near" and 1-2 miles from toxic plant openings and closings.